 On Medicare, the Romney campaign is borrowing the strategic logic of a long-ago military legend.

-Taking command of the French ninth army in 1914 as it retreated before the Germans, Marshal Ferdinand Foch uttered his immortal words: “Hard pressed on my right.
+Taking command of the French 9th army in 1914 as it retreated before the Germans, Marshal Ferdinand Foch uttered his immortals words: “Hard pressed on my right.
 My center is yielding.
 Impossible to maneuver.
 Situation excellent.
 I attack.”

 In the Medicare debate, schoolyard rules apply: Punch the bully in the mouth twice as hard.

 If Medicare reform could be adjudicated in a roundtable discussion hosted by uberwonk Alice Rivlin over tea and scones at the Brookings Institution, it would be one thing.
 But the tenor and substance will be set by David Axelrod, whose professional obligation is to be witlessly demagogic and wholly dishonest.